 Dissolution of soluble rocks produces landforms and features collectively known as 'karst'.
 Britain has four main types of soluble or 'karstic' rocks each with a different character and associated potential hazards.

 Karst is most often seen in limestone, a rock made up mainly of calcium carbonate.

 Chalk is a very distinctive, pure form of limestone, and is the most widespread carbonate rock in the country.

-Karst in gypsum (hydrated calcium sulphate) is present mainly in the Permian rocks of eastern and north-eastern England, particularly around Ripon and Darlington, and in the Vale of Eden.
+Karst in gypsum (hydrated calcium sulphate) is present mainly in the Permian rocks of eastern and north-eastern England.

 In Britain, salt (halite or sodium chloride) occurs mainly in the Permian and Triassic rocks of central and north-eastern England.